EFL transfer deadline: The key things you need to know ahead of deadline day

-Summer transfer window: When is the deadline for Hartlepool United, Middlesbrough and Sunderland?
+Summer transfer window: When is the deadline for Sunderland, Hartlepool United and Middlesbrough to do business by?

 The EFL season remains in its infancy but the summer transfer window is heading to its close.